douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * filtrado - filtering
 * filtri - to filter
 * filtrilo - filter
+* fin-uzi - to use up; to finish using
 * fina - final
 * finalisto - finalist
 * finalizi - to finalize